Lady Anne Gordon1

 Consanguinity Index=0.01%

 General Hon.
-Sir Alexander Hamilton-Gordon was born on 11 December 1817.1 He was the son of George Hamilton-Gordon, 4th Earl of Aberdeen and Harriet Douglas.1 He married Caroline Emilia Mary Herschel, daughter of Sir John Frederick William Herschel, 1st Bt. and Lady Margaret Brodie Stewart, on 9 December 1852 at St. James's Church, Piccadilly, London, England.1,2 He died on 19 May 1890 at age 72.1 He was buried at Hanley, London, England.2
+Sir Alexander Hamilton-Gordon was born on 11 December 1817.1 He was the son of George Hamilton-Gordon, 4th Earl of Aberdeen and Harriet Douglas.1 He married Caroline Emilia Mary Herschel, daughter of Sir John Frederick William Herschel, 1st Bt. and Lady Margaret Brodie Stewart, on 9 December 1852 at St. James's Church, Piccadilly, London, EnglandG.1,2 He died on 19 May 1890 at age 72.1 He was buried at Hanley, London, EnglandG.2

 Children of General Hon.
 Sir Alexander Hamilton-Gordon and Caroline Emilia Mary Herschel